 Don’t say ‘I’m a perfectionist’

 “Candidates are often asked to describe their biggest weakness in an effort to gauge self-awareness and to tease out whether anyone could be prepared to press the self-destruct button!
 Candidates who are prepared for this question will often say that “being a perfectionist” is their greatest weakness and we couldn’t think of anything more cliché.
-A definitely turn off!
+A definite turn off!
 If you have time-management issues, but you’re working on it, that’s great to hear.
 Just don’t tell me you’re a workaholic or obsessed with being organised.”

 Don’t interview the interviewer

 “We always provide the opportunity for candidates to ask us any questions that they might have, generally at the end of the interview.
 We are looking for genuine curiosity, and for engaging questions about the business, teams, life at Deloitte, etc. On occasion candidates will use the opportunity to interview the interviewer, e.g. “What has been your greatest achievement during your career” or “Tell me about a difficult client and how you resolved the situation”.
 Not only is this a terrible waste of an opportunity for asking questions to learn more about the role, but it’s extremely exasperating for the interview team and won’t do you any favours at all!"

 “Graduates don’t use phrases like ‘low-hanging fruit’ or ‘on the same page’ in day-to-day life, so why start using them in an interview?
 It’s cliché and contrived.
 It comes across as what you think we want to hear, rather than what you actually want to say.
 Be professional, yes, but also be yourself.
 We want to learn about you, not the person you think we want to see.”